danielcbit/apcctrl/doc/manual/manual.rst

     Cable for "dumb" UPSes`_)

 :Question:
-    How much CPU resources does apcupsd use?
+    How much CPU resources does apcctrl use?
 :Answer:
-    Depending on your CPU speed, you may see more or less of the CPU consumed by apcupsd.
+    Depending on your CPU speed, you may see more or less of the CPU consumed by apcctrl.
 On a 400MHz Unix system, the CPU usage should fall well below 0.1%.
 On slower systems, the percentage will increase proportionally to the decrease in the CPU speed.
 On a 400Mhz Win98 machine, the CPU usage will be on the order of 0.5-1.0%.
 This is higher than for Unix systems.
-However, compared to the 30% CPU usage by APC's PowerChute (the version on the CDROM shipped with my UPS), apcupsd's 0.5-1.0% is very modest.
+However, compared to the 30% CPU usage by APC's PowerChute (the version on the CDROM shipped with my UPS), apcctrl's 0.5-1.0% is very modest.

 :Question:
-    What language is apcupsd written in?
+    What language is apcctrl written in?
 :Answer:
     It is written in C and C++.

 :Question:
-    To test apcupsd, I unplugged the UPS to simulate a power outage.
+    To test apcctrl, I unplugged the UPS to simulate a power outage.
 After the machine went into the shutdown process I plugged the UPS back into the commercial power source.
 This caused the shutdown process to hang after the daemon tried to shut-off the